Eugene-Myong/Let-Him-Cook/README.md

   height="425"
   frameborder="0"
 ></iframe>
-And so, we reject the null hypothesis and conclude that our model is not fair, it performs meaningfully different for low ingredient recipes compared to high ingredient recipes.
+And so, we reject the null hypothesis and conclude that our model is not fair, we find evidence of a difference in performance across groupS with less than/greater than the median number of ingredients.

 Almost done! at least im done for tonight.